Beepiz/BleGattCoroutines/README.md

 As we needed to have an Android app interact with a Bluetooth Low Energy device, we found the Android BluetoothGatt API and a few RxJava libraries built on top of it.
 Unfortunately, none suited our needs:
-- The vanilla Android BluetoothGatt API is extremely hard to get right, because you have to provide a single instance of what we call a "God Callback", that is, an instance of a class with overrideable methods that asynchronously receive the results off all operations of a given type (for example, the result of a characteristic you requested to read, or the result of whether a characteristic write went well or failed.
+- The vanilla Android BluetoothGatt API is extremely hard to get right, because you have to provide a single instance of what we call a "God Callback", that is, an instance of a class with overridable methods that asynchronously receive the results off all operations of a given type (for example, the result of a characteristic you requested to read, or the result of whether a characteristic write went well or failed.
 You're on your own to make readable code with this, where unrelated characteristic reads, writes or other